-Public Housing Programs -Years of disinvestment threaten the viability of public housing and the well-being of millions of our needlest citizens.
+Public Housing Programs -Years of disinvestment threaten the viability of public housing and the well-being of millions of our neediest citizens.
 Preservation of the existing inventory of public housing units is critical not just to families currently residing in public housing, but also to the millions of families waiting for assistance.
-The Public

-Housing program is now in critical condition.
+The Public Housing program is now in critical condition.
 The County will support full funding for public housing operations; sufficient funding to help preserve the existing inventory of public housing; funding for unforeseen emergencies or disasters at the former annual levels; and reauthorizing legislation for the HOPE VI program and funding HOPE VI at least at its original level of \$600 million.

-The County will support funding of at least \$72 million for Family Self Sufficiency (FSS) coordinators, the same as the President's budget request in FY 2004.
+The County will support funding of at least \$72 million for Family Self Sufficiency (FSS) coordinators.
 FSS is a mandatory program for any housing agency that received new vouchers many years ago, but only about 22 percent of agencies receive funding to operate the program, due to recent changes in the program's competitive funding process.
 Every agency that needs assistance to operate this mandatory program should receive it.